 These financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-As at October 31, 2013 the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
-These uncertainties cast significant doubt about the Company's ability to continue as a going concern.
-The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations.
-Management believes that the Company has sufficient funds to finance operating costs over the next twelve months (Note 12).
+As at April 30, 2014 the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
+These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.
+The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations and generate funds there from and/or raise equity capital or borrowings sufficient to meet current and future obligations.
+Management believes that the Company has sufficient funds to finance operating costs over the next twelve months (Note 13).